 - Shipping and logistics: This expense varies by business model, with companies that ship physical products by mail incurring significantly higher expenses.

 Templates for Excel business budget spreadsheets are available online.
-For best results, consider using a cloud-based app that allows you to integrate data from other financial software, such as payroll and inventory software, which will save you time and labor on data entry.
+For best results, consider using a cloud-based app that allows you to integrate data from other financial software, such as payroll and inventory programs, which will save you time and labor on data entry.

 If you want to keep track of your personal budget in the same file as your business budget, you can keep these budgets distinct by creating a separate line item or worksheet for your personal budget.

-Covering Your Startup Costs
+Covering Your Initial Startup Costs

 Knowing your startup costs puts you in a position to develop a winning financing strategy.
-By combining your expense calculations with your revenue estimates, you can prepare financial statements that project how much cash you’ll need to run your business during your first few years of operation.
+By combining your expense calculations with your revenue estimates, you can prepare financial statements that project how much cash you’ll need to run your business during the first few years of operation.

-- Invest part of your revenue in covering your expenses.
+- Invest part of your revenue in covering your expenses

-- Look for places to cut costs.
+- Look for places to cut costs

-- Borrow from personal financial sources such as credit cards or loans.
+- Borrow from personal financial sources such as credit cards or loans

-- Apply for a business loan or line of credit from a bank, credit union or alternative lending source.
+- Apply for a business loan or line of credit from a bank, credit union or alternative lending source

-- Request a microloan.
+- Request a microloan

-- Apply for a revenue-based loan in which you repay investors with a percentage of your ongoing revenue.
+- Apply for a revenue-based loan in which you repay investors with a percentage of your ongoing revenue

-- Seek a grant from a government agency or private company.
+- Seek a grant from a government agency or private company

-- Work with a peer-to-peer lending network.
+- Work with a peer-to-peer lending network

 You can use these strategies individually or in combination to finance your startup.

-Claiming Startup Business Deductions
+Claiming Startup Cost Deductions

-Calculating Your Startup Costs Adds up to Success
+Calculating Your Startup Costs Adds Up to Success